ramsformers/ramsformers/README.md

 - 👋 Hi, I’m @ramsformers
-- 👀 I’m interested in Machine Learning and Automation
+- 👀 Interested in Machine Learning and Automation
-- 🌱 I’m currently learning Data Science, Unsupervised and Reinforcement Learning
+- 🌱 Machine Learning Engineer at Agriculture Company
-- 💞️ I’m looking to collaborate on Data Science and Machine Learning Project
+- 💞️ Looking to collaborate on Data Science and Machine Learning Project
 - 📫 How to reach me : mail to kertas.ramadhan@gmail.com

 <!---